How to use NexoBrid®

 • Remove NexoBrid after 4 hours

-• Gather the following supplies prior to NexoBrid removal.
-All supplies should be sterile:
+• Gather the following sterile supplies prior to NexoBrid removal:

 • Blunt-edged instruments (e.g., tongue depressor)